badukaire/acct/README.md

 this is the TODO list, there may be more embedded in the scripts

-[ ] use transaction instead of movement in doc
+[X] use transaction instead of movement in doc
-[ ] use transaction instead of movement in scripts
+[X] use transaction instead of movement in scripts
-[ ] script for formatting a badly formatted movements file [ ] script for formatting a badly formatted saldo file [ ] generate categories balance (income/expenses/cash) [ ] add several simple test samples
+[ ] script for formatting a badly formatted transactions file [ ] script for formatting a badly formatted saldo file [ ] generate categories balance (income/expenses/cash) [ ] add several simple test samples